 Amazon Redshift is a completely managed Data Warehouse, offered as a cloud service by Amazon.
 It can scale up to petabytes of data and offers great performance even for complex queries.
 Its columnar nature with Postgres as the querying standard makes it very popular for analytical and reporting use cases.
 These days it is very common to use Amazon Redshift as the backbone Data Warehouse for highly reliable ETL or ELT systems.
 In this article, you will look at ways of setting up a robust Amazon Redshift ETL.

 - Introduction to Amazon Redshift

-- Real-time Data Extraction
+- Data Extraction in Amazon Redshift ETL

-- Data Transformation in Redshift ETL
+- Data Transformation in Amazon Redshift ETL

 - The use case can be handled using batch processing and source data is in the AWS ecosystem itself.